 When I came into the office the following morning I was thinking of discussing it as a viral phenomenon and communicating to my creative team how serious my teenage daughter had been about my watching it.
 This urgent desire to share something with others is at the heart of a successful viral campaign, and this clearly had the secret sauce.

-It turns out that all the 20 somethings in the office had already seen it.
+It turned out that all the 20-somethings in the office had already seen it.
 They, like my daughter, had heard about it from their friends on Facebook and watched it the night before, probably just as I was watching it.